getsentry/sentry-docs/src/collections/_documentation/clients/react-native/manual-setup.md

 #### Upload Debug Symbols to Sentry

-If you wish to upload the sourcemaps and symbols to Sentry, create a new Run Script build phase with the following script:
+If you wish to upload the source maps and symbols to Sentry, create a new Run Script build phase with the following script:

 ```bash
 export SENTRY_PROPERTIES=../sentry.properties